mikeizbicki/cmc-csci040/lab-wardialing/README.md

    When the requests library connects to an IP address (using a command like `requests.get('http://175.45.176.XXX')`, however, the requests library by default leaves the `host` header empty.
    As mentioned in [this stackoverflow question](https://stackoverflow.com/questions/43156023/what-is-http-host-header), the HTTP standard technically requires that you provide something in the `host` header.
-   So the North Korean web servers are technically behaving correctly by rejecting our download attempts when we connect directly over the IP address and do not specify a `host` header.
+   So the DPRK's web servers are technically behaving correctly by rejecting our download attempts when we connect directly over the IP address and do not specify a `host` header.

    In order to download the webpage, we must manually specify a value for the `host` header.
    The following command should successfully download the KCNA webpage (assuming your 30 minute ban is over):